-It reminds me more of a tea cake than a typical layer cake, with a more dense texture that I really like, and has alllllll the lovely spices.
+It reminds me more of a tea cake than a typical layer cake.
+It has a more dense texture that I really like, and has alllllll the lovely spices and nuts (Braga Organic Farms has gorgeous walnuts and pecans at very good value).
 Bake it up in one pan and leave it unfrosted, for a homey treat to have with your tea.
 Or bake it in layers, and create a showstopper for any fall occasion.

 It’s a wonderful way to ring in the fall!

 If you’d like to embellish it with a wreath of gumpaste leaves and marzipan acorns, here’s how!